Plain English Breakdown

 Terms To Know

-- To transmit or exhibit video, audio, or photographs in any medium accessible by televisions, radios, computers, or other Internet-enabled devices.
+- To transmit or show video, audio, or photos using televisions, radios, computers, or other internet-enabled devices.

 Limits and Unknowns